sjlu/sjlu.github.io/posts/_posts/2015-08-18-circleci-ios-builds-to-hockeyapp.md

 * I was told that `remove-key.sh` isn't really necessary anymore as each build is deployed on a new machine on CircleCI.
 I'd still keep it there for now as keychain password is simple.
 * You may need to bump the Xcode version if your app users a newer version of Swift, etc.
+* Make sure your Code Signing & Provisioning Profile "Build Settings" are set to automatically pull whatever is on the machine or else it'll just be another step when updating your provisioning profile.